SAP-archive/pair-distribution-app/README.md

 There are different strategies for pair generation.
 Currently, supported strategies are:
 * For development
-  * rotate every two days
+  * rotate every day or every two days
   * the developer with more days in the track rotates out
   * new pair combinations are generated based on the pair weights.
 Based on its history the `pair-distribution-app` computes for each pair combination, a weight which represents how often a pair worked together and how often a developer from the pair was in a track.
 Pair generation takes the pair with the smallest weight for a track.
 In case that more than one combination have the same weight then a random one is choosen.
 * For operations
-  * rotate every week
+  * rotate in the same way as development or weekly
   * for each company which do operations one operations pair is generated.
 The operations pairs are developers from the same company and have a card title `<company-name>-ops/interrupt`
   * the rest of the rules are the same like for development
 * In case of multiple companies with company specific projects